 The Pertex Shield shell fabric of the Stio Shot 7 is sewn together tightly, with those seams sealed and the whole thing shaped in such a way that it seals out the wind and wet quite effectively.
 The hood cinches down, the powder skirt does its job (though we did have issues with the powder skirt zipper coming undone), and the generous sleeves close off over top of your gloves.
 The one issue we had with the Stio is the outer shell material.
 It is soft and textured, which is nice.
 But that softness and texture collect a fair amount of snow.
 That snow can then melt and weigh you down.
 It also compromises breathability to have the outer fabric snowy or wet.

 The Macai and Primo Down jackets both deliver similar weather protection, but edge ahead with better initial wetness and snow shedding.
-Also, each of the four shell jackets are just as weather protective as the Shot 7.
+Also, each of the four shell jackets is just as weather protective as the Shot 7.
 The Shot 7 edges quite a ways ahead of the Columbia Whirlibird and the Best Buy Armada Carson Insulated.

 The Shot 7 has almost everything we look for in ventilating an insulated jacket.
 The best venting insulated jacket will have a two-way main zipper and long pit zips that have two zipper pulls and no mesh backing.
 The only thing that Stio changes from this OGL ideal list is the mesh backing.
 Ski jacket vents are covered with mesh, ostensibly, to keep snow out.
 We've found that mesh covered vents also greatly slow ventilation.
 We'd rather have the option to fully open up, and have to close 'em down when snow entry is possible than to have compromised airflow.
 If this is your preference too, you can easily cut the mesh out of your Stio Shot 7 jacket and have the ideal ventilation regime.